FlatFilers/demo-agent/documents/simple.md

 #### Things you can do here:

-1. You can upload/download CSV files files into and from each Sheet.
+1. You can upload/download CSV files into and from each Sheet.
 2. You can manually add records to each Sheet directly in the UI.
 3. You can also manually adjust cells & records individually, or in bulk.